Table of Contents

 Grain Can Irritate Your Dog’s Bowels

-Some dogs don’t get on with gluten found in wheat or corn, so using grain-free dog food could help to reduce their risk of inflammatory bowel disease.
+Some dogs don’t get on with gluten found in wheat or corn, so using grain-free puppy food could help to reduce their risk of inflammatory bowel disease.
 Gluten is often used as a binding agent, and while some dogs can tolerate it, some dogs feel much better when they are on a grain-free diet.
 Another ingredient which can increase the risk of inflammatory bowel disease is carrageenan, which is often used as a binding agent in place of gluten.
 See some great hypoallergenic dog food options right here.

 Dogs Don’t Need Sugar

 Sugar, high-fructose corn syrup and dextrose are often added to pet food to act as a preservative and to increase calorie density.
 There’s no need to be feeding your dog foods with added sugar.
 Indeed, many pets are becoming overweight because they are being given hugely calorie dense foods.
 Talk to your vet and ask them what a healthy weight would be for your dog.
+If your dog is overweight, exercise and a proper healthy diet can work wonders.

 Dyes and Preservatives Should be A No-No